Additive posets, CW-complexes, and graphs: Invariants of finite additive posets

 \subsection{The weight function}

 Let $A $ be a finite additive poset.
-Any invariant $\psi$ of finite additive posets determines two functions on $A$ by for all $a\in A$.
-In particular, we can apply these definitions to the invariants from Section \ref{finite additive posets}.
+Any invariant $\psi$ of finite additive posets determines two functions on $A$ by $\psi(a)=\psi(A_a) $ and $ co-\psi (a)=\psi (A^a)$ for all $a\in A$.
+In particular, these definitions apply to the invariants from Section \ref{finite additive posets}.
 We briefly discuss the functions associated with $\psi=wt$.